developerpiru/TRACS/README.md

 ---
 ## Select your desired installation method
-+ Install on Local computer
++ Install on headless\remote\cloud server
 	+ Install TRACS natively
 	+ Install TRACS Docker container
-+ Install on headless\remote\cloud server
++ Install on Local computer
 	+ Install TRACS natively
 	+ Install TRACS Docker container
 ---

-### Using TRACS on a remote\cloud Linux server
+# Install on headless\remote\cloud server

+You must first connect to your server's GUI desktop.
+If you are using a Windows server (Windows 10 or any Windows Server OS), you can connect to it using Remote Desktop Connection from any host Windows OS and you will see the desktop automatically.
+If you are using a Mac OS server, you can you can install the Microsoft Remote Desktop App through the App Store to connect to a remote Mac OS or Windows server.
+Alternatively, you may follow the instructions below to setup VNC on your Mac OS server.
+If you are connecting to a Linux server, you must first ssh into your server and setup a VNC server as described below.

-Since TRACS is a GUI program, it is critical that you have an X window system setup on your Linux VM.
-If you already have this setup and you can connect to the Ubuntu desktop using VNC, you can skip this part and go to TRACS installation.
+If you are using a Linux server, chances are it is currently only configured for ssh\terminal access.
+Since TRACS is a GUI program, it is critical that you have an X window system setup on your Linux server. **If you already have this setup and you can connect to the Ubuntu desktop using VNC, you can skip this part and proceed to the instructions for installing TRACS natively.**

-#### Setting up VNC on Ubuntu
+## Setting up VNC on Ubuntu (may also work for Mac OS but untested)
 1. Install VNC server and xfce4 components:
 	```
 	sudo apt update